cudmore/PyMapManager/readme.md

  - Install PyMapManager

 ```
-pip install -e PyMapManager
+pip install PyMapManager
 ```

 ## Run the Map Manager server

-The server is made of two components, a back-end server and a client-side javascript server.
+The server is made of two components, a back-end REST server and a client-side Javascript server.

  1. The back-end server is in `mmserver/mmserver.py` and provides a REST interface using Python Flask
- 2. The client-side javascript server is in `mmclient/index.html` and provides a front end gui that can be browsed with a web browser.
+ 2. The client-side Javascript server is in `mmclient/index.html` and provides a front end gui that can be browsed with a web browser.

-### Run the back-end Python Flask REST api
+### Run the back-end REST server

 ```
 cd mmserver